cortexrd/Knack-Toolkit-Library/README.md

 5)  Run **node FileServe.js**

-6)  Open your browser to your Knack App.
+6)  Open your browser to your Knack app.

 7)  Check console logs to see if all is looking good.